Memali Incident

 The Memali Incident (Peristiwa Memali) or code-named as Operasi Angkara ("Operation Cause") and Operasi Hapus ("Operation Destroy") was a major incident that occurred in the remote village of Kampung Memali, Baling in the Malaysian state of Kedah on 19 November 1985.

 A team of 200 policemen, under orders from the Deputy Prime Minister Musa Hitam, laid siege to kampung (village) houses in Memali, near Baling in Kedah.
-The houses were occupied by an Islamic sect of about 400 people led by Ibrahim Mahmud a.k.a.
+The houses were occupied by a group of about 400 people led by Ibrahim Mahmud a.k.a.
 Ibrahim Libya.
 The siege resulted in the deaths of 14 villagers and 4 policemen.